 Sea fishing, Cerys Matthews with Blue shark, Pembrokeshire coast by Rhys Llewellyn

 No surprise that Welsh sea fishing is the best in Britain.
 We have over 750 miles of beach, estuary and rocky foreshore.
-Hire a local guide (the key to a successful trip) and you’ll discover kelp-strewn gullies where monster pollack and wrasse lurk in Pembrokeshire, the Gower and on the Llyn peninsula, or will learn where and when to cast for bass or try for flatfish and tope on the sandy estuaries of the Dyfi and Tywi.
+Hire a local guide (the key to a successful trip) and you’ll discover kelp-strewn gullies where monster pollack and wrasse lurk in Pembrokeshire, on the Gower Peninsular and on the Llŷn Peninsula, or will learn where and when to cast for bass or try for flatfish and tope on the sandy estuaries of the Dyfi and Tywi.

 For adventure join a boat charter.
 Huge conger eels and thornback rays lurk near Cardiff.
 The cod are back in the Bristol Channel.
 And in Pembrokeshire there are shark.
 Skipper Andrew Alsop set a British record when he landed a 222lb blue shark off Milford Haven.
 Two anglers reeled in a record 88 sharks on one trip.
 Better still it’s an adventure that’s open to first-timers.

 Search for fishing activities in Wales

 Search for fishing and wildlife boat tours in Wales